Studies show that sunscreen makers have been manufacturing lotions and sprays with concerning levels of cancer-causing benzene.

 No, benzene is not actually a listed ingredient in sunscreen, but a side effect of certain manufacturing processes.
 Customers should expect and demand that manufacturers not use these processes to prevent long-term exposure to the benzene carcinogen.

 Of course I’ve used sunscreen.
 Should I be concerned?

 Potentially.
 It’s always important to stay up to date on regular medical and cancer screenings.
 The biggest problem with the findings of benzene in sunscreen products is that even if the chemical is present in small amounts, it has likely been applied to the body many times over many years, resulting in long term benzene exposure.

 What are the symptoms of benzene exposure?

-According to the CDC, breathing in benzene may quickly result in drowsiness, dizziness, rapid or irregular heartbeat, headaches, tremors, confusion, unconsciousness, and potentially even death.
+According to the CDC, being exposed to benzene may quickly result in drowsiness, dizziness, rapid or irregular heartbeat, headaches, tremors, confusion, unconsciousness, and potentially even death.
 In addition, ingesting benzene can cause vomiting, stomachache, and convulsions.
 External exposure on the skin or eyes can damage the tissue.